There’s something both traditional and modern about Pick Your Own (PYO) farms.

 Parkside Farm, Enfield

-How to get there: catch a train from Finsbury Park to Gordon Hill and the farm is one mile away, take the tube to Cockfosters and it's three miles away.
+How to get there: train from Finsbury Park to Gordon Hill and the farm is one mile away, take the tube to Cockfosters and it's three miles away.

 McLauchlans of Boxted, near Colchester

 Specialising in summer berries, this long-established farm is open for PYO from late May to late August.
-At the moment they have strawberries (£4.25/kg), cheaper jam strawberries (£3.50/kg), gooseberries (£3.50/kg) and mature broad beans (£1.60/kg).
-Raspberries and dessert gooseberries are coming up soon, followed by redcurrants by the end of the month.
+At the moment they have strawberries, cheaper jam strawberries, gooseberries (£3.50/kg) and broad beans are expected next week.
+Raspberries, dessert gooseberries and redcurrants are also on offer.

 How to get there: the train from Liverpool Street to Colchester takes almost an hour then you can catch the village bus service to take you to Boxted.